Best CFD Software 2026: Commercial Vs Open Source Guide

 Scaling is not only a computing question.
 It is often a licensing question first, so ask hard questions early.

-Ansys also describes a 2025 R1 CFD HPC Ultimate option, which changes how Fluent can scale across CPUs or GPUs depending on what you have purchased.
-(Ansys)
+Ansys offers a 2025 R1 CFD HPC Ultimate tier that changes how Fluent scales on CPU or GPU, based on what you explicitly license.

-Siemens positions STAR CCM plus with a flexible licensing model and provides a Power licensing fact sheet that explains the token-based idea at a high level.
-(Siemens Digital Industries Software)
+Siemens positions STAR-CCM+ around flexible licensing and publishes a Power licensing sheet that explains, for planning, the token style model at a high level.

 The metric that stops bad decisions: